edHelper.com

 2 Oil spills happen all over the world.
 They cause pollution.
 They ruin the homes of animals.
 They kill animals and plants.

-3 There is going to be an oil spill today in Meg's class.
+3 There was going to be an oil spill today in Meg's class.
 How?
 Why?
 The children were going to be scientists.
 They had watched a movie about the Exxon Valdez oil spill.
 Now Miss Pratt, their teacher, wanted to show them what happened.

 4 At each table, there was a pan of water.
 Each group of children named the water so it seemed real.
 They put plastic animals in there to look like real animals.
 The teacher came around and dropped colored vegetable oil into the water.